(2026) CHASE SAPPHIRE PREFERRED® CREDIT CARD -75K sign up points!

-My favorite travel credit card, the Chase Sapphire® Preferred Credit Card has a new limited, increased welcome bonus of 100k points (in branch offer).
-Let’s take a look at what makes this one of the best cards to have in your wallet, how to earn the welcome bonus and what you can do with 100k Chase Ultimate Rewards® points.
+My favorite travel credit card, the Chase Sapphire® Preferred Credit Card has a new limited, increased welcome bonus of 75k points.
+Let’s take a look at what makes this one of the best cards to have in your wallet, how to earn the welcome bonus and what you can do with 75k Chase Ultimate Rewards® points.

 If you decide to apply for this card through my referral link, please do not log in to your account during the application process or I will not get the credit.
-Thank you so much for your support of what I do.
+Thank you so much for your support.

 The Chase Sapphire Preferred® Card (CSP) is one of my favorite credit cards because of its flexible points and multiple travel transfer partners.
 It’s the one card I have had in my wallet since 2015.
 I think this is a great beginner card because the minimum spend requirement is fairly easy to meet, it has a great sign-up bonus that translates to big travel with its transfer partners, and it has a low annual fee.
 Not only is this the first card you should get if you are an award travel newbie, but it’s also the card you should keep year after year because of the benefits that come with it.